The Reality in which you find your self is truly simple.

 • when you tell others what you believe, speak coherently and tell the truth.

-That might sound like a religious message but it simply invokes the empirical fact that an individual human being like you, or like me, may choose to tell the truth or choose to lie and then is able to know both his/her truth-telling and his / her lying.
+That might sound like a religious message but it simply invokes the empirical fact that an individual human being like you, or like me, may choose to tell the truth or choose to lie and then is able to know/experience both his/her own truth-telling and his / her own lying.
 This is just the way that Reality discloses itself to individuals like you or me.

-In the subjectivist way of thinking presented in this essay, what an individual, say you, chooses to do is local to you and only you.
-When/if you are subject to an EEG scan, I think that you may/should reasonably accept that this particular external record of the firings of neurons in your brain is evidence for others of the thinking you and only you experience at the place and in the time of the scan.
-That EEG scan is a trace of electrical activity, but it cannot be decoded.
-There is meaning, but you are the one and only individual who knows your thoughts.
+In the subjectivist philosophy presented in this essay, what an individual, say you, chooses to do is local to you and only you.
+When/if you are subject to an EEG scan, I think that you may/should reasonably accept that this inadequate external record of the firings of neurons in your brain is evidence for others of the thinking you and only you experience at the place and in the time for you of the scan.
+That EEG scan is a trace of electrical activity in your head, but it cannot be decoded.
+There is meaning, but you are the one and only individual who knows your own thoughts.

 [Here, for the first time, we meet the connective / (pronounced “stroke”) which quietly plays a role in what follows.
 You, the reader of this essay, may read A / B, either as A or as B; I, the writer, don’t care which.
 So, in that “his/her”, above I make no assumption whatever about the gender of the individual referred to.
 When some one like me writes “white / black” he / she is indicating his / her neutrality between two terms which tend to be strongly polarising in everyday usage.